tskit-dev/tutorials/bottlenecks.md

     print(expsfsBottlN)
 ```

-The fit between the SFS simulated with msprime and the analytic prediction is noty convincing (given the 100,000 replicates):
+The fit between the SFS simulated with msprime and the analytic prediction is not very convincing
+(given the 100,000 replicates):

 ```{code-cell} ipython3
 num_samp = 4